General Intelligence Service (Syria): 1971–2024

 In November 1970, Hafez al-Assad ousted Jadid in what he labelled a Corrective Movement.
 The new system has proved to be Syria's most stable and durable since independence and has toned down the previous radicalism.
 It was established in 1971.
 By 1972, the General Intelligence Directorate was significantly modelled on the GDR's Stasi.
-Under the government of Hafez al-Assad and Ba'ath Party, especially from 1973, agents of Syria’s GSD were a frequent visitors in East Berlin for training.
-According to Stasi files, the Syrians also received equipment and materials from East Germany, the last such deliveries documented up until 1990.
+Under the government of Hafez al-Assad and Ba'ath Party, especially from 1973, agents of Syria’s GSD were frequent visitors in East Berlin for training.
+According to Stasi files, the Syrians also received equipment and materials from East Germany, the last such deliveries were documented up until 1990.

 Under Bashar al-Assad there has been a remarkable continuity among the senior personnel in the intelligence community.

 The service was in competition with Political Security Directorate in the late 20th century.
 Major General Ghazi Kanaan possibly headed international security of the General Security Directorate in the late 20th century.
 In the late 20th century, between 1998 and 2001, Major General Ali Houri was director of General Security Directorate.

 After Bashar al-Assad's takeover in 2000, Major General Ali Hammoud was named as head of General Intelligence Directorate.
 In 2001, Hisham Ikhtiyar became the head of the General Intelligence Directorate, replacing Ali Hammoud, who became the Minister for Interior.
 Hisham Ikhtiyar was close to Bashar al-Assad's deceased brother-in-law Assef Shawkat.
 President Bashar al-Assad in June 2005 appointed General Ali Mamlouk as commander of the General Intelligence Directorate.

 Six years later in April 2011, the US government imposed sanctions on Ali Mamlouk, saying he had been responsible for human rights abuses, including the use of violence against civilians.
 Agency had repressed internal dissent, monitored individual citizens, and had been involved in the Syrian government's actions in Daraa, where protesters were killed by Syrian security services.
 The next month, the European Union also imposed sanctions on Ali Mamlouk, saying he had been involved in efforts to suppress anti-government protesters.
 A Sunni, he is said to be on good terms with all of Syria's intelligence agencies – the heads of Air Force Intelligence Directorate and the Political Security Directorate were once his assistants.
 He is a part of Bashar al-Assad's inner circle.

 After the 18 July 2012 bombing of the Central Crisis Management Cell (Syria) and the death of its four key members of team, Mohammed Dib Zaitoun was named as head of the General Intelligence Directorate.

 The General Intelligence Directorate was dissolved along with the Ba'athist Syrian institutions in December 2024 following the collapse of the Assad regime.
-Anas Khattab, appointed head of Syrian intelligence said country's security institution will be restructured after all current security entities are dissolved.
+Anas Khattab, the appointed head of Syrian intelligence said that the country's security institutions will be restructured after all current security entities are dissolved.